 South Florida: Haitians

 A car insurance agent once explained to me why car insurance is so expensive in Broward County.
 He said it was because there are so many uninsured drivers down here that the ones with insurance have to pay the difference.
 That sucks.
-Canadians might be slow, but they aren’t driving most of the cabs in Central Florida either.
+Let’s face it, it’s not expensive to get uninsured motorcycle coverage (UMC).
+Canadians might be slow, but they aren’t driving most of the cabs in Central Florida either, either way, most Floridians would benefit a little from attending a Florida traffic school online, as well as actually getting insured!
 EDGE: CENTRAL FLORIDA

 Insane Interstate Traffic

 Central Florida: I-4

 Strangely, I-95 handles twice the traffic of I-4, but it’s MUCH easier to navigate.
 And 595 connects the middle class to Fort Lauderdale.
 It’s weird – if you live east of 95, you are either rich or poor.
 The problem with I-4 (and 595) is that it is never NOT under construction.
 Planners can’t figure out that it’s growing much faster than they anticipated, so by the time a project is done – it already needs to be bigger.
 They both suck.
 EDGE: TIED

 strong>South Florida: Breasts, faces, butts

 Something weird happened in the early 2000s in Central Florida.
 The housing boom made those in the construction industry relatively wealthy, which meant blue-collar wives could suddenly afford boob jobs.
 Then the housing boom went bust, and those formerly wealthy guys are no longer wealthy.
 What that means is – it’s not uncommon to see plenty of fake boobs at the local Wal-Mart.
 If we were talking about natural beauties, South Florida would win.
 But … EDGE: CENTRAL FLORIDA